 SC: You and your husband have grown a huge audience on TikTok where you address the misconceptions surrounding Muslims and Islam.
 How has your content helped others better understand Muslims and their religion?

-We are so grateful that we can use our platform to educate while making people smile.
+In sum, we are so grateful that we can use our platform to educate while making people smile.
 And in doing so, we can humanize Muslims.
 It truly is a blessing.
 We love our TikTok community and none of our success would have been possible if it was not for TikTok.
 It was the catalyst for everything we do and we are so connected to our community there.

 SC: Your website features women of all colours.
 Why is it important to you to feature women from different cultures and ethnicities?